tatsuya/effective-java/chapter-11.md

 ## Item 76: Write readObject methods defensively

 Anytime you write a readObject method, adopt the mind-set that you are writing a public constructor that must produce a valid instance regard- less of what byte stream it is given.
 Do not assume that the byte stream represents an actual serialized instance.
 While the examples in this item concern a class that uses the default serialized form, all of the issues that were raised apply equally to classes with custom serialized forms.

+## Item 77: For instance control, prefer enum types to readResolve

+You should use enum types to enforce instance control invariants wherever possible.
+If this is not possible and you need a class to be both serializable and instance-controlled, you must provide a `readResolve` method and ensure that all of the class’s instance fields are either primitive or transient.